isaacjstriker/asteroids/README.md

 ## Asteroids
 This is a simple Asteroids game implemented in Python using Pygame.
-It is my first project for Boot.dev!
+It's my first project for Boot.dev!

 ## Technologies Used
 - Python 3